-Tyler-Ann Harris is a Penobscot tribal citizen who spends her days training in the Penobscot Nation Tribal Clerk’s office and her evenings studying for the Law School Entrance Exam.
+Tyler-Ann Harris is a Penobscot tribal citizen.
 She graduated from the University of Maine with a Bachelor’s degree in Social Work and completed an internship with Maine State Senator Geoffrey Gratwick of District 9.
 Tyler-Ann was recently elected to the Penobscot Nation Census Committee, carrying on a family tradition as the fourth generation to serve on this particular committee.
 Tyler-Ann serves serves as Secretary for the REACH Board of Directors and on REACH’s Finance and Human Resources Committee.

 Denise Altvater, Passamaquoddy from Sipayik, has served as Coordinator of Wabanaki Youth Program for the American Friends Service Committee for over twenty-five years.
 She was central to the creation, design, and implementation of the Maine Wabanaki-State Child Welfare Truth and Reconciliation Commission, being the first to share her experiences in state foster care with the community and public.
 Denise now serves as Treasurer for the REACH Board of Directors and the Finance Committee.

 Esther Anne, Passamaquoddy from Sipayik, joined the Muskie School of Public Service in 2003 where she works on projects that engage and benefit tribal communities including facilitating the Maine tribal state Indian Child Welfare Act workgroup and creating child welfare resources with the Capacity Building Center for Tribes.
 She had a primary role in the creation and establishment of the Maine Wabanaki-State Child Welfare Truth and Reconciliation Commission and Wabanaki REACH.
 Esther serves on the communications, Fundraising and, Development Committee.